Feeding the fleet

 Creative interventions and respect for the beautiful original architecture have helped create a stunning place to live and work –and have led to a raft of awards.

 Royal William Yard is a place where thousands of people live and work.
-But with its beautiful buildings, stunning views, great restaurants, leisure facilities, bakery and galleries, it’s a destination too.
-There’s always something going on here.
+Thanks to its beautiful buildings, stunning views, great restaurants, leisure facilities, bakery and galleries, it’s a destination too.

 - Royal William Yard Festival